 Physics part of NEET 2018 was pronounced ‘difficult’ by many students immediately after the exam; the major reason for this could be the fact that these students would have attempted Physics part in the end.
-If the students looked at the paper with the proportionate time, they would change their opinion about the paper.
+Had the students allocated the time proportioately to this paper, they would change their opinion about it.

-An almost evenly distributed between class XI and XII paper had very few difficult questions or questions with lengthy calculations.
-A student with basic subject knowledge and some insight into applying the basic rules in to problems should be able to score above average.
+An almost evenly distributed paper between class XI and XII syllabii, it had very few difficult questions or questions with lengthy calculations.
+A student with basic subject knowledge and with some insight into applying the basic rules to problems should be able to score above average marks.
 Topic wise analysis and difficulty wise analysis for the Physics part of NEET 2018 are provided below:

 Chemistry part was considered overall as easy by the students.
-With almost equal distribution to Inorganic, Organic and Physical portions of Chemistry, the paper was easier than 2017.
+With almost equal distribution of questions to Inorganic, Organic and Physical portions of Chemistry, the paper was easier than that of 2017.

 The data given below shows the same: